 For more tips and tricks for social listening click here. 👂

 We’ve found that if you really want to broaden your thinking it can help to involve colleagues from different teams or departments into your brainstorming session.
 It’s easy to take certain aspects of your social media activity for granted and get used to doing things in certain ways.
 But colleagues from across the organisation can be great at challenging our assumptions and presenting new perspectives based on their own experiences. 👥

-Not only do you get fresh ideas and perspectives, but it’s also a great opportunity to collaborate more widely across your organisation and learn more about the work that each of you do!
+Not only do you get fresh social content ideas and perspectives, but it’s also a great opportunity to collaborate more widely across your organisation and learn more about the work that each of you do!

 9. Change location or go for a walk!

 Finally, if you feel like you’re lacking creativity, just getting a change of scenery can make all the difference.
 Consider moving away from your desk to go to a meeting room, heading to a local coffee shop, or even taking a walk.
 A study by Stanford University found that a person’s creative output increases by an average of 60% while walking. 📈

 The late co-founder of Apple, Steve Jobs, regularly used this tactic and was well-known for his walking meetings.
 More recently Facebook’s Mark Zuckerberg has been seen holding meetings on the move.

 Those were our 9 top tips to help jumpstart your creative content brainstorming and get your social media content ideas flowing.
 We’d love to know if you’ve tried any of these tactics and how you got on – please let us know @CrowdControlHQ.